 The new Main Library presents an opportunity to construct a city-owned rooftop terrace in a public facility for community and city use.
 The rooftop terrace could help meet the community request for plentiful and varied meeting space.
 Having the space double as a privately developed rooftop restaurant and community space are also options for consideration.
-Additional options include photovoltaic shading and design for future photovoltaic systems.
+As is the addition of photovoltaic shading and design for future photovoltaic systems.
 Photovoltaic systems convert light into energy through the use of solar panels.
 The rooftop terrace option will add approximately \$7.5 million to \$9 million to the total project cost.